 Are there certain smells that conjures up “home” for you?
 Let Donald MacPhee, a crofter on the Isle of Benbecula in Scotland’s Outer Hebrides, give you the story behind the beloved scent of a good peat fire.
 Donald took BCD into the peat bogs to share the history, traditions & techniques of harvesting this age-old eco heating source.
 Donald’s tutorial gives context and meaning for an iconic tradition--he is the kind of storyteller BCD is passionate about presenting to travelers!

-The Yucatan state of Mexico is famous for the waters of its Mayan Riveria and Mayan ruins like Tulum and Chichen Itza but its 3,000 cenotes offer a magical way to cool off and access Mayan mystery.
+Cenotes in Yucatan, Mexico, are one of the countries best loved attractions, and its 3,000 cenotes offer a magical way to cool off and access Mayan mystery.
 Take the plunge into the turquoise pools like Cenotes Yaax Ek, Zaci and Ik Kil, and immerse yourself in local culture and history!

 The Portuguese island of Madeira has been referred to as one giant garden.
 Its vast biodiversity qualified it as a designated UNESCO World Heritage site.
 With over 3,000 types of flowering plants and 780 native Madeira plants, it's no wonder the island is know as a 'floating flower pot.'
 Madeira is also home to traditions of refined embroidery and a wild toboggan run known as the Monte Sleigh Ride.
 BCD's insightful reporting gives you the lay of the cultural landscape in a way no other site does.